Paid sick and carer's leave

 Example: Sick and carer's leave entitlements for part-time employees

-A registered agreement can set out different entitlements to paid sick and carer's leave, but it can't be less than the minimum above.
+A registered agreement, award or contract can set out different entitlements to paid sick and carer's leave, but they can't be less than the minimum in the NES.

-Full-time and part-time employees accumulate sick and carer's leave during a year of work.
-It starts to build up from an employee's first day of work and is based on the number of hours they work.
+Full-time and part-time employees accumulate sick and carer's leave during each year of employment.
+It starts accumulating from an employee's first day of work and is based on their ordinary hours of work.